-Codes of Conduct.
+Codes of Ethics.
 The Company expects that all of its directors, officers and employees will maintain a high level of integrity in their dealings with and on behalf of the Company and will act in the best interests of the Company.
 The Company has adopted a Code of Business Conduct and Ethics which provides principles of conduct and ethics for the Company's directors, officers and employees.
 This Code complies with the requirements of the Sarbanes-Oxley Act of 2002 and the NYSE Rules.
 In addition, the Company has adopted a Code of Ethics for the CEO and Senior Financial Officers which supplements the Code of Business Conduct and Ethics applicable to all employees.
-Each of these Codes of Conduct is available on the Company's website at www.macerich.com under "Investing-Corporate Governance."
+Each of these Codes of Conduct is available on the Company's website at www.macerich.com under "Investing-Corporate Governance" and is also available in print to any stockholder who requests a copy from the Company's Secretary.